HoldenGjuka/git-playground/README.md

 5. git push -u origin \[branchname]
 > - Pushes a new remote branch from local (creates a new remote branch)
 6. git checkout origin/main
-> - Make experimental changes and commit them, and discard by switching to another
-> > branch or use the switch command to save the commits to a new branch.
+> - Make experimental changes and commit them, and discard by switching to another branch or use the switch command to save the commits to a new branch.
+(Detached head)
 7. git switch -c \[newbranchname]